 Ways to Quit Vaping

 Quitting is possible.
 The Massachusetts Department of Public Health has created resources specifically for vaping and tobacco cessation.
+The Center of Disease and Control and Prevention also highlights ways to quit smoking.

 - Call 1-800-QUIT-NOW or visit the Massachusetts Smokers Helpline website to learn more about cessation.